Biharmonic map: Examples and classification

 or minimal.
 In a similar way, any biharmonic hypersurface of Euclidean space which has constant mean curvature must be minimal.

 Guo Ying Jiang showed that if g and h are Riemannian, and if M is closed and h has nonpositive sectional curvature, then a map from (M, g) to (N, h) is biharmonic if and only if it is harmonic.
 The proof is to show that, due to the sectional curvature assumption, the Laplacian of |∆f|^{2} is nonnegative, at which point the maximum principle applies.
 This result and proof can be compared to Eells & Sampson's vanishing theorem, which says that if additionally the Ricci curvature of g is nonnegative, then a map from (M, g) to (N, h) is harmonic if and only if it is totally geodesic.
 As a special case of Jiang's result, a closed submanifold of a Riemannian manifold of nonpositive sectional curvature is biharmonic if and only if it is minimal.
-Partly based on these results, it was conjectured that every biharmonic submanifold of a Riemannian manifold of nonpositive sectional curvature must be minimal.
+Partly based on these results, it was conjectured by R. Caddeo, S. Montaldo and C. Oniciuc that every biharmonic submanifold of a Riemannian manifold of nonpositive sectional curvature must be minimal.
 This, however, is now known to be false.
 The special case of submanifolds of Euclidean space is an older conjecture of Bang-Yen Chen.
 Chen's conjecture has been proven in a number of geometrically special cases.